GregoryBWilson/Mapping_Earthquakes/README.md

 - All Earthquake Data
 - Just Major Earthquake Data

 The team is also able to select views on the following MapBox maps:

 - Streets
 - Satellite
 - Dark

-All and all I would say this was a very successful project, including the major learning curve managing numerous branches of code in GitHub.
+All and all, I would say this was a very successful project, including the major learning curve that occurred while managing numerous branches of code in GitHub.